Simple Steps To Building A Strong Brand

-What’s the real value of branding?
+But what’s the real value of branding?
 According to Statista, strong brands enhance business performance primarily through their influence on three key stakeholder groups: (current and prospective) customers, employees and investors.
 They influence customer choice and create loyalty; attract, retain, and motivate talent; and lower the cost of financing.
 For example, Google is one of the most recognized brands in the world.
-In North America alone, the brand’s value amounted to approximately 302 billion U.S. dollars in 2016, and has continued to increase exponentially ever year since.
+In North America alone, the brand’s value amounted to approximately 229 billion U.S. dollars in 2016, and has continued to increase exponentially ever year since.

 - Know the competitive environment.
-Research and understand your competition’s positioning, so you can differentiate your business or association.
-The research also will uncover how your brand compares to its competition, as well as the perception of your brand and how it stands out in the marketplace.
+Research and understand your competition’s positioning, so you can differentiate your business.
+The research will also uncover how your brand compares to its competition, as well as the perception of your brand in the marketplace.

-- Build your key messages.
-These are the points you communicate, when someone asks about your brand.
-Key messages capture the essence of your brand and answer the questions: What does the brand do?
+- Write down your key messages.
+These are the points you communicate when someone asks about your brand.
+Key messages capture the essence of your company: What does your business do?
 Where is the value?
 How is it different?
-What are its unique qualities, benefits and beliefs?
+What are your unique qualities and benefits?
+What does your business believe?

 - Make sure your actions match your words.
 This is the easiest way to build a positive reputation, which leads to more relationships and more revenue.

 - Be consistent.
 This is extremely important.
-Brand guidelines will help you achieve consistency.
-You need to use the same colors, design, words and typeface on every touch point with your prospects and customers.
+Use the same colors, design, words and typeface on every touch point with your prospects and existing members.
 No one can tell your story better than you, so make sure you don’t keep changing it.

-- Incorporate your logo across channels.
-Your brand should be visible in all you do and in what your prospects and customers see—from your web design, advertising and public relations to social media.
+- Incorporate your logo across marketing channels.
+Your brand should be visible in all you do and what your customer sees, from your place of business to your website, advertisements and social media marketing.

-CMA has been developing brand strategy for its clients for more than 30 years.
-One of its clients, a 90+ year old electrical product distribution company named among the top 200 independent electrical distributors in the country, sought a brand identity makeover to revitalize its presence in the marketplace.
-The freshly-minted brand design needed to aptly capture the roll-up-your-sleeves culture and straight-shooting personality of the longstanding company, in a way that was both impactful and respectful of company traditions and values.
+CMA has been developing brands for its clients for more than 30 years.
+One of its clients, an 83-year-old electrical product distribution company named among the top 200 independent electrical distributors in the country, sought a brand identity makeover to revitalize its presence in the marketplace.
+The freshly minted brand design needed to aptly capture the roll-up-your-sleeves culture and straight-shooting personality of the longstanding company, in a way that was both impactful and respectful of company traditions and values.

-Your branding is crucial, whether you’re nurturing customer loyalty, prying market share from competitors or breaking into new markets.
-A well-defined brand strategy is like a rousing battle cry—but it’s only half the battle.
+Your brand strategy is crucial, whether you are nurturing customer loyalty, prying market share from competitors or breaking into new markets.
+A well-defined strategy is like a rousing battle cry—but it’s only half the battle.
 Building a strong brand takes expertise, time and patience.
-With the right plan and team in place, you can transform strategic objectives into targeted and clutter-busting marketing solutions.
+With the right plan in place, you can transform strategic objectives into targeted and clutter-busting marketing solutions.